 Analysis / Bias

-In 2020 Reporters Without Borders ranked Slovenia 32/180 in their Press Freedom Index.
-The current prime minister of Slovenia is Janez Janša, he is also the leader of the nationalist, right-wing populist Slovenian Democratic Party (SDP).
-Janez Janša is known to use social media to attack critics such as Slovenian public broadcaster Radiotelevizija Slovenija (RTVS), and calling critical journalists “Presstitutes”.
+The current prime minister of Slovenia is Janez Janša; he is also the nationalist, right-wing populist Slovenian Democratic Party (SDP) leader.
+Janez Janša is known to use social media to attack critics, such as Slovenian public broadcaster Radiotelevizija Slovenija (RTVS), and calling critical journalists “Presstitutes.”

-Editorially, they cover a variety of perspectives, however, more stories favor the left such as this supporting racial justice: In a circle of violence and this proclaiming the need for social justice for the elderly who are victims of violence: Family old hatred.
-Finally, when reporting on political issues they promote LGBTQ rights as well as concern for climate change.
+Editorially, they cover a variety of perspectives; however, more stories favor the left, such as this supporting racial justice: In a circle of violence and this proclaiming the need for social justice for the elderly who are victims of violence: Family old hatred.
+Finally, when reporting on political issues, they promote LGBTQ rights and concern for climate change.
 In general, the news is reported factually with a left-leaning editorial bias.

 Failed Fact Checks

 Overall, we rate Delo Left-Center biased based on editorial positions that slightly favor the left.
-We also rate them Mostly Factual in reporting, rather than High due to a lack of hyperlinked sourcing.
-(M. Huitsing 6/15/2020)
+We also rate them Mostly Factual in reporting rather than High due to a lack of hyperlinked sourcing.
+(M. Huitsing 6/15/2020) Updated (05/11/2022)